-Interestingly, before the discovery of pulsars Franco Pacini had suggested that a rotating pulsar might emit radio waves.
-This was a promising start, but our understanding of why pulsars emit radio waves is very incomplete even now, more than thirty years later.
+Interestingly, just before the discovery of pulsars Franco Pacini had suggested that a rotating pulsar might emit radio waves.
+This was a promising start, but our understanding of why pulsars emit radio waves is very incomplete even now, decades later.

 Let's start with the overall energetics.
 Suppose that we have a neutron star of radius R with a centered dipolar magnetic field of strength B_p at the magnetic pole, and that the axis of the dipole is offset by an angle α from the rotational axis.
-The magnitude of the magnetic moment is then magnetic moment, and the rate is
+The magnitude of the magnetic moment is then